mvneerven/xo-form/README.md

           type: "text",
           required: true,
           label: "Your email address",
-          placeholder: "Enter your email address",
+          placeholder: "Enter your email address"
-        },
-      ],
-    },
-  ],
+        }
+      ]
+    }
+  ]
 };
 ```

+## Technology

-The library is written as pure native [ES6+](https://en.wikipedia.org/wiki/ECMAScript) Modules, and has just one dependency: [Lit](https://www.npmjs.com/package/lit).
+The library is written as Web Components, using pure native [ES6+](https://en.wikipedia.org/wiki/ECMAScript) Modules, and has just one dependency: [Lit](https://www.npmjs.com/package/lit).

+TypeScript is used for generating API documentation.

 ## Features

+- Describe multi-page, complex web forms
+- Use any HTML/custom element
-- Supports all HTML elements and [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components)
+- Supports HTML5 validation rules and custom validation logic
-- Full two-way databinding to map a form to a data model and interface with APIs directly as the model changes.
+- Two-way databinding: map controls in a form to a data model and interface with APIs directly as the model changes.
-- Multi-page Forms/Wizards
 - Powerful Rules engine for Conditional Logic
+- Themes

 # Setup